 data object.
-An object that is either specified within a page or overlay or is identified as a resource by using later included in a page or overlay.
-Examples include:
+An object that is either specified within a page or overlay or is identified as a resource by using the Map Data Resource (MDR) structured field and later included in a page or overlay.
+Examples include: PDF single-page and multiple-page objects, Encapsulated PostScript (EPS) objects, and IOCA images.
+See also data object resource and resource.